ericwq/aprilsh/doc/ssh-openrc.md

 ### build container
 Run the following command to build ssh image, which perform the following actions:
+- create user: eric.
-- set password for root and ide user.
+- set password for root and eric user.
-- transfer public key to `$HOME/.ssh/authorized_keys` for root and ide user.
+- transfer public key to `$HOME/.ssh/authorized_keys` for root and eric user.

 ```sh
 cd aprilsh/build